-3.2.1.3 ATTRIBUTE-BASED IDENTITY MANAGEMENT
+3.2.1.3.
+ATTRIBUTE-BASED IDENTITY MANAGEMENT

-In large scale deployments SEMIoTICS foresees already one or more instances of the security manager in the backend, where its identity-related functions enable the security manager to act as an oauth7 authentication provider for different realms within the same or even across organisations.
+In large scale deployments SEMIoTICS foresees already one or more instances of the security manager in the backend, where its identity-related functions enable the security manager to act as an oauth authentication provider for different realms within the same or even across organisations.
 Each "user", who got an identity within the identity management system provided by SEMIoTICS Security Manager could be a device/component or a human user.
 Each can have an entity-ID and can be given different attributes to enable different policy decisions and different decryption-capabilities.

 Traditionally, authentication is a proof of identity in the form of a password or identity document.
 In most cases, however, the precise identification of persons utilizing unique identification numbers and names is complete overkill.
 In most cases, a single attribute is often sufficient to know a person or to authorize a specific transaction.
 In the context of SEMIoTICs, once an entity gets registered in the system, the Security Manager assigns him/her/it several attributes, that describe this specific entity.
 Such attributes can e.g. be attributes that describe the role of the entity such as 'doctor', 'admin', 'device', but also attributes that describe certain characteristics of the entity such as 'age=18', 'gender=male', 'microphone', 'camera' etc. Afterwards, and before being able to use a service (e.g. access data, run a command), the entity has to be authenticated at the Security Manager (which also takes the role of an oauth authentication provider), by providing his/her/its credentials.
 The Security Manager then responds with a so called "token", which functions as a cryptographic container, that hides the attributes.
 Thus, when the service that requests the authentication of an entity in order to check if he/she/it is authorised, it will only see a token.
 The service checking the token cannot derive information about other attribute values it contains.
 However, an entity can use this token to prove the validity and authenticity of his/her/its attributes towards the service.
-This way, the entity can authenticate him-/her-
+This way, the entity can authenticate him-/her-/itself without an identification (role-based access control or proof of membership).
+This increases the privacy and at the same time eases access control management.

-7 oauth is an industry standard for authorizations allowing for federated identity management
+&lt;sup>7 oauth is an industry standard for authorizations allowing for federated identity management